brianglass/anastasis/files/weekday_vespers3.md

 Of the Martyrs.

-As you accepted the holy MartyrsÂ’ endurance, accept from us a song of praise, O Lover of mankind, and at their supplications grant us your great mercy.
+As you accepted the holy Martyrs’ endurance, accept from us a song of praise, O Lover of mankind, and at their supplications grant us your great mercy.

 Glory.
 Both now.